-With uninterrupted views across marshes to the North Sea, and one of the finest bird reserves in the country close to hand, it is impossible to fault Titchwell Manor for its location.
-With a choice of 31 stylish contemporary rooms, including The Potting Shed, a large stand-alone room on the edge of the garden, and a restaurant that dishes up modern European food using the best locally sourced ingredients, this AA three-rosette hotel is an out and out winner all round.
+With uninterrupted views across marshes to the North Sea, and one of the finest bird reserves in the country close to hand, it is pretty damn hard to fault Titchwell Manor when it comes to its location.
+With a choice of 31 stylish contemporary rooms – including The Potting Shed, a large stand-alone room on the edge of the garden – and a restaurant that serves up superb modern-European food using the best locally sourced ingredients, this AA three-rosette hotel is an out and out winner all round.
 It's a goodie, friends.

 Norfolk’s major selling point is undoubtedly its magnificent north coast, especially the beaches, salt marshes and tiny harbours that extend westwards from Cley-next-the -Sea.
 (By the way, make sure you get stuck into some Cromer crab – people around these parts reckon it's the best in the world.
 And who are we to disagree?)

 Lacking large resorts, this is an appealing area of picture-postcard villages where most visitors come to sail, walk or go birdwatching.
 The county capital, Norwich, with its Norman castle and cathedral, narrow lanes and plethora of medieval churches, is another prime attraction.
 Elsewhere, the first class wildlife and delightful villages and churches of the Norfolk Broads in the county’s north-east ensure that visitors can do much more than just pootle along the waterways on a boating holiday or enjoyable day boat trip from cheesy but cheerful Wroxham.